 Then turn the mitt right side out.
 You made a bath mitt with soap pocket!

-Don’t forget to save this project for later, and check out some more beginner sewing projects below.
+Don’t forget to save this project for later, and check out some more sewing projects for beginners listed below.

 - Place hand on wash cloth with a hem at the bottom.